 Google temporarily disables ‘not mobile-friendly’ label in search results due to bug

+A bug has forced Google to remove the mobile friendly label from the search results.
 Google is fixing the issue and will restore the label after the problem is resolved.

 Google has confirmed that they have temporarily disabled the ‘not mobile-friendly’ label in the mobile search results due to a bug.
 John Mueller of Google said that Google has turned “the label off for now” but it “should be ok soon.”